Skip to main content

 Used car under 5 years, market value above 8,000 EURVollkasko usually makes sense

-Older than 10 years, market value below 3,000 EURTeilkasko or even Haftpflicht only
+Older car, residual value below about 4,000 EURTeilkasko or even Haftpflicht only

 Deductible: how high should it be?